cookedsteak/darktrain/README.md

 $ python3 prepare.py
 ```

-Then you will get all txt files/ labels in your directory.
+Other files will be generated automatically in your training directory.